khushilodha/khushilodha/README.md

  Hi there👋

-- 🔭 Former SDE Intern at ESDS Software Solutions and
+- 🔭 Former SDE Intern at ESDS Software Solutions and Botosynthesis
 - 🌱 I’m currently learning new Technical Skills.
 - 💬 Ask me about any Tech related stuff.
 - 📫 How to reach me: Email @khushilodha07@gmail.com